jyotib652/ParseCronjobString-Golang/README.md

   Your cron job expression string should be in double quote to represent it in string format.
-  So first the "go run main.go" command then the cron job expression in string format(within double quote "")
+  So first the "go run main.go" command then the cron job expression in string format(within double quote "") Here, "*/15 0 1,15 * 1-5 /usr/bin/find" is the cron job expression in string format.